Teck-Hua Ho: Career

+From 1997 to 2002, Ho was associate professor of marketing at the Wharton School.
+Prior to his time at the Wharton School, he was assistant professor of operations and technology management at the UCLA Anderson School of Management.

 From 2002 to 2015, Ho was a professor at the Haas School of Business.
 At the School, he was the William Halford Jr. Family Chair in Marketing and director of the Asia Business Center.
 He was also associate dean of academic affairs (2004-2006) and chair of the marketing group (2004-2006 and 2008-2011).
-While at the Haas School, he won numerous awards, including the Williamson Award, named for the UC Berkeley faculty member Oliver E. Williamson, the 2009 Nobel Laureate in Economic Sciences.
-The award is the Haas School’s highest faculty award, and celebrates honorees who best reflect the character and integrity associated with Williamson’s scholarly work and legacy.
-Ho has also won the Berkeley Distinguished Teaching Award and three Earl F. Cheit Awards for Excellence in Teaching.

-From 1997 to 2002, Ho was associate professor of marketing at the Wharton School.
-Prior to his time at the Wharton School, he was assistant professor of operations and technology management at the UCLA Anderson School of Management.
+Ho served as the editor-in-chief of Management Science from 1 July 2014 to 31 December 2017.

 Ho was senior deputy president and provost (2018-2023), deputy president of research and technology (2015-2017) and vice president of research strategy (2011-2012) at NUS.
 He was also a professor of economics and marketing at the NUS Business School and director of the NUS Centre for Behavioural Economics.

 In 2023, Ho was appointed as the fifth president of NTU.